kz04px/cuteataxx/README.md

 Award a victory if the opponent is forced to pass while you can fill the rest of the empty squares

 > engines:protocol
-This has to be set to one of the following values: UAI
+This has to be set to one of the following values: UAI, UCI UAI is the only protocol engines should use.
+UCI is supported exclusively for the sake of Fairy-Stockfish.
 ```

 ---